KumaV1/Runescape-Encounters-in-Melvor/Readme.md

   * Updates would initially only consist of those languages, other languages having to be added by someone else (unless machine translation is used)
 * More content / encounters
   * Encounters having the chance to drop ancient effigies, which would give X (scaling?) experience total across X (non-combat) skills at random (doesn't seem worth it though, considering things like "Man I hate agility" isn't an issue in an idle game; though I guess being able to train a skill through combat (and not requiring to get resources) may have some sort of niche?)
-    * Either for only mod mobs, or alternatively could also be added globally similar to signet half (with chance based on combat level for example, could even add modifiers as rewards somewhere)
+    * Either for only mod mobs, or alternatively could also be added globally similar to signet ring half (with chance based on combat level for example, could even add modifiers as rewards somewhere)
-    * Toggleable through Mod settings
+    * Mod setting to disable getting effigies
   * Possibly add fremennik armour to Dagannoth Kings, as an alternative to some early-level armour that could be obtained without skilling
   * "Void Knight's Outpost" dungeon, providing void armour (Mid-level armour, really high offense but shit defence)
   * Glacors and Automatons for higher level boots and gloves